 Weaving north, you’ll eventually find yourself on highway 9 following signs for the park.
 If you notice the dry desert has altered, becoming more vegetative and lush, then you’re getting close.
 Passing a couple of small towns, you eventually enter Springdale, the town which borders the entrance to Zion.

-Springdale is my recommendation for road trip campers, its campsite is affordable and spacious, plus it runs alongside the Virgin river which means you get the trickling water sounds in your tent at night (a personal delight of mine) and you can dive in to cool down from the ninety degree heat, should you go in summer.
-There are some first come first serve campsites just a few minutes down the road on the inside of the park, however, if you have road tripped in, the chances are you wont arrive until midday, meaning these spots will almost certainly have gone.
-You can reserve a spot in Springdale’s site in advance.
+Springdale is my recommendation for road trip campers, its campsite is affordable and spacious, plus it runs alongside the Virgin River which means you get the trickling water sounds in your tent at night (a personal delight of mine) and you can dive in to cool down from the ninety degrees heat, should you go in summer.
+There are some first come first serve campsites just a few minutes down the road on the inside of the park, however, if you have road tripped in, the chances are you won’t arrive until midday, meaning these spots will almost certainly have gone.
+You can reserve a spot at Springdale’s site in advance.

 Heading North from Zion on the 89 you soon reach the turn off for Bryce Canyon National Park, take it.

 I came upon Bryce Canyon for the first time having never really paid attention to it.
 I pulled into the visitor parking to find pretty sizable crowds, something that I did perhaps expect but with Bryce being a relatively small National Park it becomes somewhat more noticeable.
 The trick to Bryce Canyon I found, is to arrive early or depart late.
 I strolled around the canyon for an hour or two prior to sunset, and as the sun went down and the skies turned peach I found myself strangely isolated.
 The trail became so quiet I had time to get my camera and tripod out unhindered, shooting way past sunset with almost no one pass me by.